-By introducing cannabinoids from Earth Buddy’s full-spectrum organic hemp extract, the receptor sites can promote many health benefits, including calming, promoting joint health for joint pain, brain health, nervous system health, and immune support, along with other functions in other parts of the body.
+By introducing cannabinoids from Earth Buddy’s full-spectrum organic Hemp Extract, the receptor sites can promote many health benefits, including calming, promoting joint health for joint discomfort, brain health, nervous system health, and immune support, along with other functions in other parts of the body.

 Try the suggested dosage on the label for 7-10 days and then adjust accordingly.
 If you notice health benefits, you can leave the dosage as-is.
 If you don’t notice the effects at that particular dosage, slowly increase the dosage, then wait another 7-10 days, and so on.